 At the end of it, you’ll be given a certificate/license that allows you to legally tend the bar in your state & country.
 They’re easy to pass, they’re inexpensive to get, and they take less than a day to complete (usually around 4 hours).

-On the other hand, a bartending certificate is a certificate that bartending schools award their students upon completion of their programs.
-It’s nothing more than a certificate and it’s more like a participation award than anything else – i.e. they mean nothing to industry professionals.
+On the other hand, a bartending certificate is a certifcate that bartending schools award their students upon completion of their programs.
+It’s nothing more than a piece of paper and it’s more like a participation award than anything – i.e. they mean nothing to industry professionals.